 uman immunodeficiency virus (HIV) infection is one of most studied infectious diseases since it was first recognized clinically in 1981 in the United States of America.
-HIV-related opportunistic infections (OIs) have been defined as infections that are more frequent or more severe because of HIVmediated immunosuppression.1 OIs are the first clinical manifestations that alert clinicians to the occurrence of the acquired immunodeficiency syndrome (AIDS).
-These OIs occurs on average 7 to 10 years after infection with HIV.^{2,3} Until effective antiretroviral therapy (ART) was developed, patients generally survived for only 1 to 2 years after the initial manifestation of AIDS.4 However, OIs continue to cause morbidity and mortality in HIV/ AIDS patients even after highly-active antiretroviral therapy (HAART); hence, the attainment of the goals on health care programs, particularly in resource-poor countries, is hard to achieve.
+HIV-related opportunistic infections (OIs) have been defined as infections that mediated immunosuppression1.
+OIs are the first clinical manifestations that alert clinicians to the occurrence of the acquired immunodeficiency syndrome (AIDS).
+These OIs occurs on average 7 to 10 years after infection with HIV^{2,3}.
+Until effective antiretroviral therapy (ART) was developed, patients generally survived for only 1 to 2 years after the initial manifestation of AIDS4.
+However, OIs continue to cause morbidity and mortality in HIV/AIDS patients even after highly-active antiretroviral therapy (HAART); hence, the attainment of the goals on health care programs, particularly in resource-poor countries, is hard to achieve.
 OIs shorten the life span of people with HIV infection and require expensive treatments, which carry a substantial financial burden, especially for a developing country like India.
-Timely intervention helps HIV-positive persons live longer and also helps to prevent transmission in the community.5
+Timely intervention helps HIV-positive persons live longer and also helps to prevent transmission in the community5.

+are more frequent or more severe because of HIV-

-Senior Professor and Head, Dept. of Medicine II †Senior Professor ‡Resident #Assistant Professor Dept. of Medicine ¥Professor, Dept. of Pathology Pt.
-BD Sharma University of Health Sciences, Rohtak, Haryana, India Address for correspondence Dr Deepak Jain Senior Professor Dept. of Medicine, Pt.
-BD Sharma University of Health Sciences, Rohtak - 124 001, Haryana, India E-mail: jaindeepakdr@gmail.com
+Dept. of Medicine

+YProfessor, Dept. of Pathology

+Pt.
+BD Sharma University of Health Sciences, Rohtak, Haryana, India

+Address for correspondence

+Dr Deepak Jain Senior Professor

+Dept. of Medicine, Pt.
+BD Sharma University of Health Sciences, Rohtak - 124 001,

+Haryana, India

+E-mail: jaindeepakdr@gmail.com

+^{}Senior Professor and Head, Dept. of Medicine II

+[†]Senior Professor

+[‡]Resident

+[#]Assistant Professor